kwsherwood/changeModePoetry/README.md

 # changeModePoetry
 CHMOD + POETRY

-> A Pedagogical Project to develop workshops and code snippets promoting the adoption of an exploratory programming dimension for HS and College English classes.
+> A Pedagogical Project to develop workshops and code snippets promoting the adoption of an exploratory programming dimension for HS and College English classes using P5.js.

 Kenneth Sherwood
 kwsherwood@gmail.com